 An ERP finance module comes packed with features to streamline and enhance financial management.
 These tools not only automate key processes but also provide deeper financial insights.
 Here’s a look at some essential features:

 - General ledger: The GL is a detailed record of a company’s financial transactions, which tracks income, expenses, assets, and liabilities.
 It organizes these into numbered accounts like accounts payable, receivable, cash, and inventory.
-The GL feeds into key financial reports, such as the balance sheet and income statement.

 - Accounts payable (AP): AP manages money owed to vendors and creditors.
 Automating AP saves time, reduces errors, and integrates payables data with purchasing systems, enhancing control over cash flows.